PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/MIP-migration.md

 ## Prerequisites

 - Node version 10, 12, 14, 16 or 18.
 See the [note on version support](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node#node-version-support)

+## Migrate applications from ADAL Node to MSAL Node

+For general remarks on differences between ADAL vs MSAL, as well as important dates and frequently asked questions, please refer to: [Migrate applications to the Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-migration)

+For specifics of migrating an app using ADAL Node to MSAL Node, including comparison between ADAL vs. MSAL public APIs, see the tutorial: [How to migrate a Node.js app from ADAL to MSAL](https://docs.microsoft.com/azure/active-directory/develop/msal-node-migration)

 ## Update app registration settings